Major Hurricane Roslyn heads for hit on Mexico's coast - NewsBreak

 Migrants feel inflation's squeeze twice — at home and abroad

-Dubai, UNITED ARAB EMIRATES (AP) — In nearly every corner of the globe, people are spending more on food and fuel, rent and transportation.
+DUBAI – In nearly every corner of the globe, people are spending more on food and fuel, rent and transportation.
 But inflation isn't affecting people equally.
 For migrants with relatives relying on money they send back, higher prices are pinching families twice: at home and abroad.
+Migrant workers who...

 Comments / 0

-Note: Update: 'The building was swaying'; 5.1 magnitude earthquake rattles nerves in Bay Area